World of Goo Review

 World of Goo 9

 Across highly stylized and charming visuals, you must collect as much goo as possible by building bridges and towers out of the goo balls.
-Use too many in your construction, and you won’t have enough to collect the level.
-While it has been quite some time since I played the game, probably the year it came out, I felt right at home with the Switch Joy-Cons.
+Use too many in your construction, and you won't have enough to complete the level.
+While it has been quite some time since I played the game—probably the year it came out—I felt right at home with the Switch Joy-Cons.
 I opted to play with the console docked, although you can play using touch screen controls if you are using the Switch in handheld mode.
-One of the best aspects of World of Goo, involves the pacing, as new mechanics are introduced after you mastered previous ones.
+One of the best aspects of World of Goo involves the pacing, as new mechanics are introduced after you've mastered previous ones.
 It almost perfectly blends, and although some levels may feel slightly more challenging, the progression feels natural.
-After perfecting the act of tower and bridge building, you must use lighter than air goo, working as balloons to keep bridges from hitting spikes or elevate a platform high into the sky.
+After perfecting the act of tower and bridge building, you must use lighter-than-air goo, working as balloons to keep bridges from hitting spikes or elevate a platform high into the sky.

 Simply Put

-World of Goo is one of the best indie games the year it initially released and has aged incredibly well.
-Both control methods serve the game well, but if you have larger fingers you may want to opt for the pointer controls.
-If you never played the game, you owe it to yourself to pick it up on Nintendo's newest hardware.
+World of Goo was one of the best indie games the year it initially released and has aged incredibly well.
+Both control methods serve the game well, but if you have larger fingers, you may want to opt for the pointer controls.
+If you've never played the game, you owe it to yourself to pick it up on Nintendo's newest hardware.

 More Reviews on SelectButton